Here’s how to increase your USB tethering internet speed:

 Wi-Fi Hotspot

-This is the most common method of sharing mobile internet because it can connect multiple users and transfer enough speed, even 4G speeds.
+This is the most common method of sharing mobile internet because it allows for multiple connections and can transfer enough speed, even 4G speeds.

 The disadvantage is that it consumes a lot of energy.
 Moreover, the connection is not secure even if protection is installed.